Her0n24/HK_temp_map/README.md

 ⚠ Note: This interpolation is for visualisation purposes only and does not represent the actual temperature distribution.

-Currently, plotting takes up to 10 minutes due to the repetitive rendering of coastline shapes and polygons.
-Future improvements will focus on optimising computation and reducing plotting time.
-Additionally, integrating numerical model outputs could further enhance the accuracy and applicability of the visualisation.
+New version of the script should generate output in 10 seconds, given the coastline shapes and polygons are already rendered.
+Future improvements will focus on integrating numerical model outputs could further enhance the accuracy and applicability of the visualisation.
+Extension can be made to plot other meteorological variables such as humidity, wind and wind direction.